 Whether due to a spinal injury or breed abnormality, the soft center of the intervertebral disc can dry out and turn brittle, rupture through the fibrous exterior, and push on the spinal cord.
 This may cause pain, limited mobility, and even paralysis.
 At Southeast Veterinary Neurology (SEVN), our veterinary neurologists are highly experienced in treating IVDD and available to help you and your pet.

 Time is of the essence.
 If your pet has any of the symptoms listed below, these can lead to irreversible damage.

 Symptoms of IVDD

 Intervertebral discs run the length of the vertebral column.
-IVDD can happen in any of these discs, but it mostly happens in the neck (cervical region), the middle back (thoracolumbar region), or the lower back (lumbosacral region).
+IVDD can occur in the neck (cervical region), middle back (thoracolumbar region), and lower back (lumbosacral region).
 On this page, we focus on the back.

 The symptoms you see in your pet can help us determine the severity of their condition.
 Once a pet has lost the ability to walk, it is a neurological emergency.

 - A limp tail

 - Urinary or fecal incontinence